Worship With Us!

 The Youth Acolytes are an integral part of the 10:30 a.m. service each Sunday morning and in many special services.
 The youth have worked hard to set a respectful yet active tone during the service, which allows all members of the congregation to have the most positive worship experience possible.

-All youth from 5th grade on are welcome.
-Additionally, all adult Lay Eucharistic Ministers are trained in acolyte duties.
+All youth from age 10 on are welcome.
+Additionally, adult Lay Eucharistic Ministers are trained in acolyte duties.
 Please see Lori Minasian or Wendy Hicks if you are interested in training for service.

 During the service, ushers oversee lighting and temperature, collect the offering, and respond to emergencies.
 At the end of each service, ushers oversee the safe dismissal of worshippers, tidy up the pews, move donated food to the office, check the hearing devices, and place the offering in the safe.